XenitAB/xenitab.github.io/README.md

 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be served using any static contents hosting service or locally by running `yarn serve`.

 ## Deployment